 Unless the former owner of the unit files bankruptcy, he or she remains liable for the preforeclosure assessments on the foreclosed unit.
-But in states such as Washington, the association may also have a six-month preference for association dues owed prior to a foreclosure sale.
-What that means is that HOAs are a force to be reckoned with in any short sale transaction because if an HOA can collect six months of dues from the lender or new buyer in a foreclosure, they will need to be offered more than that amount to accept a short sale and release its lien.
+States have differing HOA acts, but most afford the association some preference for association dues owed prior to a foreclosure sale (in Washington it is 6 months).
+What that means is that HOAs are a force to be reckoned with in any short sale transaction because if an HOA can collect the “preferential” (i.e. in Washington the six months) dues from the lender or new buyer in a foreclosure, they will need to be offered more than that amount to accept a short sale and release its lien.
 So it’s important to do the math when dealing with an HOA.
 But the good news is that when an HOA approves a short sale, it is usually for satisfaction of debt and the seller is not liable for any additional preforeclosure or short sale assessments.

 Buying Again After a Foreclosure or a Short Sale

 At the time of this writing, the dust has not yet settled on the requisite waiting period after a short sale or foreclosure.
 Not long ago, Fannie Mae came out with new guidelines.
 Unless the foreclosure was the result of documented extenuating circumstances, which only requires a three-year waiting period (with additional requirements), all borrowers will now be required to meet a seven-year waiting period after a prior foreclosure to be eligible for a new mortgage loan eligible for sale to Fannie Mae.
 Contrast that to the waiting period after a short sale which can be as little as two years depending on the loan-to-value ratio and other factors.

 Final Short Sale Thoughts: Seller Beware!